knight666/utf8rewind/README.md

 Note that the generated Makefile does not contain a "clean" target.
 In order to do a full rebuild, you must delete the files in the "output" directory manually.

 ### Building on Mac OS X with XCode ###

-\note Building on Mac OS X is currently untested.
-Please let us know if you can help us in this regard.

 Open a command window at the project's root.